Turkey Brining Made Easy122

 As the holidays approach, you may hear that you should brine your bird to make it more tender and juicy.
 It’s true, you should.
 Your holiday feast guests will thank you for it.
 While brining—soaking a turkey in a solution of liquid, salt, sugar, and seasoning—may sound like a daunting task, it’s actually easier than you might expect.
-This holiday season, Savory Spice is debuting a new Turkey Brining Mix designed to make brining easier than ever.
-How?
-Keep reading for step-by-step instructions for using the new mix to make the juiciest holiday turkey.
+Especially when you use our Turkey Brining Kit to make the juiciest holiday turkey.

 Savory Spice founder Mike Johnston wrote a helpful Brining 101 article earlier this summer where he talks about the benefits of brining.
 Check out the article for the science behind brining; in a nutshell, here are Mike’s takeaways about why you should brine:

 - Brining makes your protein juicy and tender: When your bird spends time in a liquid solution with salt, sugar, and seasoning, the turkey is then infused with both moisture and flavor while it cooks.

 - Brining takes less time than you think: You only need to brine for 1 hour per pound of protein.
 For a turkey, that’s an easy overnight process.

 - Brining makes you look good: Seriously, when your turkey comes out juicy your dinner guests will notice and they will compliment you for it.